-I also explore sustainable living, socially conscious style, and minimalist blogs like Lifestyle Justice, Into Mind, and recovering Shopaholic, (among so many others!) as well as blogs written by companies producing these goods.
+I also explore sustainable living, socially conscious style, and minimalist blogs like Lifestyle Justice, Into Mind, and Recovering Shopaholic, (among so many others!) as well as blogs written by companies producing these goods.

 Made in the USA Brands

+Along with the Modern Roster, you can also stop over to Mrs. American Made, a blog dedicated to style made in the USA.
 And of course, don’t forget Etsy!
 I love seeking out great independent artisans on Etsy to find unique pieces that also support small independent business and handmade products.